muhme/joomla-branches-tester/README.md

 ## Prerequisites

-As a prerequisite, it is sufficient to be able to run git, Docker and a bash scripts.
+All you need is the ability to run Git, Docker and Bash scripts.
 Thanks to Docker, it is not necessary to install one of the databases, the database management tools, PHP, Node or Composer.
 Cypress needs only to be installed on your host system if you want to use Cypress GUI.